-Wisconsin's geology is like a layered Learn more about Wisconsin's geologic past by clicking the aguifer names cake.
-Underneath all of Wisconsin lies Sand and the Crystalline bedrock which does gravel Eastern not hold much water.
-Think of this Dolomite layer like the foundation of your house.
-All groundwater sits on top of ↑ Youngest this foundation.
-Groundwater is stored Sandstones in the various sandstone. dolomite and dolomite and sand/gravel aquifers above the crystalline bedrock layer.
-The layers are arranged in the order which they formed, oldest on the bottom and Crystalline bedrock youngest on top.
-Oldest Diagram courtesy of WGNHS water basics
+Wisconsin's geology is like a layered cake.
+Underneath all of Wisconsin lies the Crystalline bedrock which does not hold much water.
+Think of this layer like the foundation of your house.
+All groundwater sits on top of this foundation.
+Groundwater is stored in the various sandstone, dolomite and sand/gravel aquifers above the crystalline bedrock layer.
+The layers are arranged in the order which they formed, oldest on the bottom and youngest on top.

+water basics

-"Universal Solvent"
+- > "Universal Solvent"

-Naturally has "stuff" dissolved in it.
+- ➤ Naturally has "stuff" dissolved in it.

-Impurities depend on rocks, minerals, land-use, plumbing, packaging, and other materials that water comes in contact with.
+- Impurities depend on rocks, minerals, land-use, plumbing, packaging, and other materials that water comes in contact with.

-Can also treat water to take "stuff" out
+- Can also treat water to take "stuff" out